-Shelter from the Storm: Assessing the Economic Impacts of the Affordable Housing Bond Act of 2016 (SB 879 Beall) June 2016 broader economy as a result of household spending from the directly created jobs rippling through the state's economy.
+Shelter from the Storm: Assessing the Economic Impacts of the Affordable Housing Bond Act of 2018 (SB 3 Beall) January 2017

+Additionally, this investment will create another 87,000 jobs in supporting industries (such as suppliers) as well as throughout the broader economy as a result of household spending from the directly created jobs rippling through the state's economy.

 Economic and job growth will also result in increases tax and fee collections for local governments and the state.
-The estimated state and local tax impact from the Affordable Housing Bond Act and the estimated leveraged dollars is \$1.1 billion over the 5-year program window.
-Business contributes the bulk of those tax revenues, with nearly \$720 million in property, sales, and use taxes.
-Corporate profits and dividends contribute another \$44 million and payroll taxes add more than \$23 million.
-Personal income, property, and sales taxes and fees make up the remaining \$342 million.
+The estimated state and local tax impact from the Affordable Housing Bond Act and the estimated leveraged dollars is \$1.06 billion over the 5-year program window.
+Business contributes the bulk of those tax revenues, with nearly \$673 million in property, sales, and use taxes.
+Corporate profits and dividends contribute another \$39 million and payroll taxes add more than \$22 million.
+Personal income, property, and sales taxes and fees make up the remaining \$322 million.